materialsproject/foundation/decisions/0003-scope-of-pymatgen-io-addons.md

 - IO for other codes (such as Q-Chem) can either stay where they are or be moved at the maintainer's discrection.
 - Concerns about installed size of the `git` repository can be addressed using `git sparse-checkout`
 - Discussion / concerns about `atomate1` vs `atomate2` compatibility are deemed out of scope and will be addressed separately if needed.
+- We should clarify the suggested license(s) for pymatgen addons in the documentation and by adding a template license to the addon repo

 Assessment:
 - Good, because it does not require significant re-work of existing code